Another Book of Nothing Chapters 1-4:

 Words Truth Imagination Hide and Seek

 In retrospect, throughout all the events of life and all its pleasures and pains, however my experience and choices may have changed or contributed to what I like to think of as my 'self', that pristine awareness which looked out on the world as a newborn baby and innocent child is precisely and exactly the same that is looking out now, some 70 years later, regardless of all the accumulated knowledge and experiences of the intervening years.
-So it must be for all, and in view of this simple and universally evident fact, no more words would seem to be needed, but as we all know, the force of nature whereby we identify and are bound so tightly to this temporary corporeal existence, experiencing our joys and woes in the passage of this great spectacle of life, is not so easily disregarded and is indeed for us, the greatest puzzle and mystery of all.
+So it must be for all, and in view of this simple and universally evident fact, no more words would seem to be needed, but as we all know, the force of nature whereby we identify and are bound so tightly to this temporary corporeal existence, experiencing all the joys and woes in our passage through this great spectacle of life, is not so easily disregarded, and this is indeed, for us, the greatest puzzle and mystery of all.

-It was during my second visit to Kathmandu at the end of 1970, as a young man of 22, that I met the man who was to become my teacher and guru, Sri Tirtha Lal Mahanandhar.
-Sri Tirtha Lal taught me how to meditate and led me into a world of Gods and Goddesses, and the towering glory of the thoughts and teachings of a myriad of sages, all speaking of the same sublime truth from ancient times up to the present, as I and a small number of others gathered in the mornings and evenings to listen to his teaching about the knowledge of Atman or Supreme Self and the path to self-realisation or 'enlightenment'.
+During my second stay in Kathmandu at the end of 1970, as a young man of 22, I met Sri Tirtha Lal Mahanandhar who became my teacher and guru.
+He taught me how to meditate and led me into the world of Hindu Gods and Goddesses, their stories and teaching, and the towering glory of the wisdom of a multitude of saints and sages, all speaking of the same sublime truth from ancient times up to the present, as I and a small number of others gathered in the mornings and evenings to listen to his teaching about the knowledge of Atman or Supreme Self and the path to self-realisation or 'enlightenment'.

 Enlightenment, salvation, freedom from the wheel of birth and death - however you choose to call it - when it comes to talking about resolving the greatest mystery of life, it is certain that without the full and actual experience of self-realisation, no one can honestly claim to know the ultimate truth.
-It is not a matter of accumulated knowledge that can be remembered and trotted out on demand.
+It is not a matter of accumulated or knowledge that can be remembered and trotted out on demand.
 In the absence of that awakening to our original nature, we remain in the realm of intellectual speculation or belief and faith in the words of someone else, simply because we do not know for ourselves.
 Those who really do know seem to be very few in this world at any time, at least those who come to public notice or wide acclaim now and then and are renowned as being authentic, but these may in fact be the tip of a much larger iceberg of many others who remain unnoticed, perhaps shunning or even shunned by the world around them.
-To all those great ones who abide equally and untouched in any condition in this world, whether in the form of kings or beggars, I humbly beg apology for anything I say here in ignorance, while seeking their blessing on the rest of us and our efforts to understand as best we may, following their teachings and example on our own individual paths towards discovering a deeper meaning and a final resolution to our momentary existence here on earth.
+To all those great ones who abide equally and untouched in any condition in this world, whether as kings or beggars or anything in-between, I humbly beg apology for anything I say here in ignorance, while seeking their blessing on the rest of us and our efforts to understand as best we may on our own individual paths towards discovering a deeper meaning and a final resolution to our momentary existence here on earth.

-Generally, enlightenment is assumed to be a super-conscious experience wherein all questions of the heart and mind are laid to rest, all sorrow and fear dissolve and the enigma of existence is resolved.
+In general then, enlightenment is assumed to be a super-conscious experience wherein all questions of the heart and mind are laid to rest, all sorrow and fear dissolve and the enigma of existence is resolved.
 All such realised beings tell us that it cannot be described - yet there are libraries and scriptures overflowing with words about it nonetheless.
 Religions that even today still direct the lives of millions are based upon it and have their origin in the experience and teaching of at least one enlightened person or another and claim the legacy of their scriptures to be the ‘Word of God’.
 The primary purpose of these 'words', provided they are not distorted by vested interests to become a means of power and control, is then understood to be to help others to attain enlightenment, or salvation for themselves.

-The opening words of St. John's Gospel in the New testament of the Christian Bible, for example, are, “In the beginning was the Word, and the Word was with God, and the Word was God”.
-From the point of view of 'enlightenment' however, notwithstanding that the formless absolute Reality and the relative forms of creation are ultimately seen to be one and the same, like water and its waves, functionally, a word is simply a label - a means of identifying things and communicating information - but as such it is not the actual thing which it denotes any more than the finger pointing to the moon is the moon itself.
+The opening words of St. John's Gospel in the New testament of the Christian Bible, for example, state that, “In the beginning was the Word, and the Word was with God, and the Word was God”.
+From the point of view of 'enlightenment' however, notwithstanding that the formless absolute Reality and the relative forms of creation are ultimately to be seen as one and the same, like water and its waves, functionally, a word is simply a label - a means of identifying things and communicating information - but as such it is not the actual thing which it denotes any more than the finger pointing to the moon is the moon itself.
 Certainly, a wave itself is nothing but water, but the label ‘wave’ refers to a momentary formation of water that has neither a separate, independent existence nor any essential reality beyond that of water alone.
-Ornaments made of gold may all look different - the possibilities are endless - but their real substance, their essence, is one and the same, and when their separate forms disappear, for example in being melted together, that essence, the gold alone remains, never having changed even one iota nor ever having existed as anything else, regardless of whatever its shape or form may be or have been.
-Indeed, it is our illusion of firmly believing the form and appearance of every individual thing to have its own intrinsic reality as a separate entity that prevents us from understanding the essential equality and unity of all phenomena as being the ephemeral display of one, and only one, Reality alone.
-On the other hand, this illusionary perspective and our labelling everything by means of words, as distinct, individual and separate is exactly what gives the world its credence and makes our existence as a part of it seem so totally real - thus creating the conditions for life, our joys and suffering, the universe itself and everything without exception that we experience here.
+Ornaments made of gold may all look different - the possibilities are endless - but their real substance, their essence, is one and the same, and when their separate forms disappear, as for example in being melted together, that essence, the gold alone remains, never having changed even one iota nor ever having existed as anything else, regardless of whatever its shape or form may appear to be or have been.
+Indeed, it is our illusion of firmly believing the form and appearance of each and every individual thing to have its own intrinsic reality as a separate and discrete entity that prevents us from understanding the essential equality and unity of all phenomena as being the ephemeral display of one, and only one, essence or Reality alone.
+On the other hand, this illusionary perspective and our labelling everything by means of words, as distinct, individual and separate is exactly what gives the world its credence and makes our existence as a part of it seem so totally real - creating the conditions for life, our joys and suffering, the whole universe itself and everything without exception that we experience here.